DataS-DHSC/DHSCcolours/README.md

 There are also some colour scales which you can ```+``` on to a ggplot object to recolour it with DHSC colours.
 There are separate scales for continuous and discrete variables.

+## Shortcut to set y axis intercept to 0.

+By default, ggplot adds a 5% padding to your data when creating a y axis, this is to ensure that your data don't sit directly on the axis line.
+However it is not always desirable, e.g. with bar plots.
+Adding ```+zero_y_padding()``` to your ggplot objects will remove the padding, improving the way some plots appear.

+## DHSC tables

+By default, numeric columns in rmarkdown can appear right aligned (excel style).
+The ```DHSC_table()``` function removes this behaviour and aligns all table text to the left.

+## Example Plots
 ```
 #Barplot with 3 bars with a discrete X axis filled with DHSC colours
 sim_series(3)%>%